internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 vi $SRC_BASE_DIR/namespaces/ref/regex-pids__0.xml
 ```

-The structure of this filesystem will be used to generate the structure of the sitemap index filesystem.
+The structure of this filesystem will be re-used in the structure of the sitemap index filesystem.

 ### Set up reference namespace:
 Sitemap Generator uses git to track when files change, This is inserted as the `<lastmod>` tag inside the sitemap.